Steering Committee Group: Chaired by Jeffrie Cape, email@example.com

 Women Who Use Force Committee Group: Chaired by Susan Cayoutte, firstname.lastname@example.org

-It is wonderful to see that the AQUILA group has grown to over 200 people as of May 2015.
+It is wonderful to see that the AQUILA group has grown to over 200 people as of May 2015 (update: 450 as of July 2018).
 This is reflective of the commitment of the people who work in the field of addressing intimate partner violence and demonstrates a desire to connect and learn from each other.
 This thread is to share the history that brought about AQUILA and make sure everyone is aware of AQUILA’s recent growth and expansion.

 In 1995 BISC-MI hosted the Roots to Wings conference which brought together people from all over the country to learn about intimate partner violence and the ways to address it.
 As part of that conference BISC-MI thought it would be great to utilize the expertise of participants and faculty to define the issue of success.
 Several national researchers worked to develop discussion questions and there were multiple small group discussions, outside of the regular conference agenda to give this task form and function.
 There was lots of enthusiastic participation and many debates.
 The end result was there was no consensus on what success was and how to prove it.
 We were left with our unsatisfactory definition of.
 “If he never ever does another abusive thing to anyone in his life and it can be proved”.
 It did lead to new relationships and ongoing informal discussions.